Tethys (database): OES-Environmental

 OES-Environmental, formerly known as Annex IV, is a collaborative project among member nations of the International Energy Agency (IEA) Ocean Energy Systems (OES) to examine environmental effects of ocean energy projects and research.
 There is currently a wide range of ocean energy technologies and devices in development around the world; the few data that exist on environmental effects of these technologies are dispersed among different countries and developers.
-While the US Department of Energy is the operating agent, currently (as of November 2020) 15 out of 29 nations from OES are involved: Australia, Canada, China, Denmark, France, India, Ireland, Japan, Monaco, Portugal, South Africa, Spain, Sweden, the United Kingdom, and the United States.
+While the US Department of Energy is the operating agent, currently (as of September 2024) 16 out of 23 nations from OES are involved: Australia, Canada, China, Denmark, France, India, Ireland, Japan, Mexico, Monaco, Portugal, Singapore, Spain, Sweden, the United Kingdom, and the United States.
 There have been four phases of this initiative:

 Phase 1: 2010-2013

 Phase 1 Annex IV (2010-2013) brought together seven Ocean Energy Systems (OES) nations, led by the US, to establish a smart, searchable, public, online knowledge base that features information on environmental effects of marine renewable energy (MRE).
 Annex IV also engaged numerous academic, scientific, and commercial organizations and institutions through gathering of information for Tethys and engagement in webinars and other online activities, and facilitated sharing of research findings through workshops and online meetings.
 The culmination of phase 1 was a report, Environmental Effects of Marine Energy Development around the World: Annex IV Final Report, that summarized the state of understanding of environmental effects around wave and tidal devices, focused on three case studies: